balajiram/reactjs-redux-styleguide/README.md

   ))}
   ```

-#### Only export a single react class.
+#### Multiple exports

 Every .jsx file should export a single React class, and nothing else.

-This is for testability; the fixture framework requires it to function.
-Note that the file can still define multiple classes, it just can't export
-more than one.
+Note that the file can still define multiple classes, it just can't export more than one.

 #### `isMounted`